hermidalc/dragonfish/README.md

 ### Pufferfish, Puffaligner, Cedar

 I could not get pufferfish to build within a `conda` envronment using the required dependencies already installed into that environment.
+This appears to be due to specifics of to how conda-forge built their C++ and related packages.
 Therefore, currently you have to install pufferfish using dependencies from your system-wide package manager, e.g. for RHEL/Fedora Linux `dnf` or Ubuntu `apt`, and with the `mamba deactivate` because will not work inside the `conda` environment.
-In RHEL/Fedora install the following:
+In RHEL/Fedora install the
+following:

 ```bash